Rikidōzan

-Born in Korea under Japanese occupation, in what is now North Korea, Rikidōzan initially practiced ssireum (Korean folk wrestling) before moving to Nagasaki in order to become a professional sumo wrestler.
+Born in Korea under Japanese rule, in an area that is now part of North Korea, Momota initially practiced ssireum before moving to Nagasaki to become a sumo wrestler.
 As a member of the Nishonoseki stable, he was given the shikona Rikidōzan Mitsuhiro (力道山 光浩).
-He competed in sumo until 1951, retiring as a sekiwake, when he was introduced to professional wrestling by members of the American National Wrestling Alliance (NWA).
-He was credited with bringing the sport of professional wrestling to Japan at a time when the Japanese needed a local hero to emulate and was lauded as a national hero.
+He competed in sumo until 1951, retiring as a sekiwake, and was introduced to professional wrestling by members of the American National Wrestling Alliance.
+Credited with popularizing professional wrestling in Japan at a time when its people needed a hero to emulate, he was lauded as a national icon.

-Rikidōzan died at the age of 39 due to an injury from a street fight with a member of the Sumiyoshi-ikka Yakuza in 1963.
-He was inducted posthumously into the WWE Hall of Fame in 2017, becoming the first ethnic Korean inductee and the third puroresu star to be inducted after Antonio Inoki and Tatsumi Fujinami.
+At the age of 39, Momota died from peritonitis, which had been caused by stab wounds he had suffered a week prior in an altercation with a yakuza member at a Tokyo nightclub.
+He was posthumously inducted into the WWE Hall of Fame in 2017, becoming the first ethnic Korean inductee and the third puroresu inductee (after Antonio Inoki and Tatsumi Fujinami).

 Early life

-Momota, who was born Kim Sin-rak, was born in Kankyōnan-dō, Chōsen (now South Hamgyong, North Korea), on November 14, 1924.
-He was the youngest son of Kim Sok-tee, the owner of a Korean farm with a Confucian tradition, and his wife Chon Gi.
-He tended his father whilst he had suffered from ill health, whilst his mother and older brothers tended to the farm.
-Kim participated in ssireum in his youth, and, after placing third in a local competition, spoke to Minosuke Momota, the father-in-law of a Japanese man from Omura who had moved to Korea to become a policeman.
+Kim Sin-rak was born on November 14, 1924, in Kankyōnan-dō, which was then part of Korea under Japanese rule and is now part of North Korea.
+He was the youngest son of Chon Gi and Kim Sok-tee, the owner of a farm with a Confucian tradition.
+He looked after his father during a period of ill health, whilst his mother and older brothers tended to the family farm.
+Kim participated in ssireum in his youth and, after placing third in a local competition, spoke to Minosuke Momota, the father-in-law of a Japanese man from Omura who had moved to the area to become a police officer.
 Momota was interested in sumo and supported the Nishonoseki stable.
-He had recruited several Korean boys for the stable, and persuaded him to join as well.
-However, his family refused to let him go to Japan, due to his responsibility to care for his father.
-However, after Kim Sok-tee's death in 1939, Sin-rak left for Japan the following year over his mother's objections.
+He had recruited several Korean boys for the stable, and persuaded Kim to join as well.
+However, Kim's family refused due to his responsibility to care for his father.
+After his father's death in 1939, he left for Japan despite his mother's objections.